telerik/blazor-docs/components/grid/columns/bound.md

 * `FilterMenuTemplate` - this property can also be used as an inner tag and it lets you customize [the Grid Filter Menu]({%slug grid-templates-filter%}#filter-menu-template).
 It can also point to a component name.

 >tip You can find more examples in the rest of the grid documentation and in our [live demos](https://demos.telerik.com/blazor-ui/grid/overview).

+>tip The Grid can [automatically generate]({%slug grid-columns-automatically-generated%}) it's columns out of the public properties of the model.

 ## Notes